Features — AI Gateway for Amazon Bedrock¶

-- One URL change, 80+ models — Drop in as an OpenAI or Anthropic replacement
+- One URL change, 100+ models — Drop in as an OpenAI, Anthropic, or Cohere replacement

 - Everything stays in your AWS account — No third-party routing, no data sharing